Pbpx100/Mail-parse/README.md

 ## Goal of this project
-Show a part of my work and my domain of the differents libraries
-## GOOD functionnalitis of the project it's necessary to add more Bootstrap classes to the project
+Show a part of my work and my domain of the differents libraries GOOD functionalities of the project it's necessary to add more Bootstrap classes to the project

 ## Project Name Mail_parse